ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d5 - b - JS - Arrays and Objects.md

 - array of objects
-  - ex: array of students
+  - eg: array of students

   ```js
   const employees = [